rtCamp/gutenberg-fields-middleware/docs/radio.md

 ### Return

+This will return selected value.

-- Type: `string` - Print selected value
+- Type: `string`